 Miller School researcher records the second-highest levels of PCBs anywhere in the world.
 Angry and apathetic, the group of local anglers greeted Daisy Ramirez Ortiz with a wave of … More

 UM’s Institute for Bioethics and Health Policy is exploring opportunities for partnerships and collaborations with Cuba’s academic institutions.
-For more than 2 … More
+For more … More

 A budding relationship between University of Miami doctors and their counterparts at a University of Havana hospital is taking shape.
 Dr. Martha Larrea Fabra is one of the leaders at the … More